 - McLean Hospital does not endorse people, products, services, and organizations.
 Please keep this in mind when posting on social media sites as well.

-- Your social media name, handle, and URL should not include McLean Hospital’s name or logo and you should not use your McLean/Partners business email address in association with personal social media accounts.
+- Your social media name, handle, and URL should not include McLean Hospital’s name or logo and you should not use your McLean/Mass General Brigham business email address in association with personal social media accounts.